craitano/picoCTF_2018_writeups/Cryptography/Crypto_Warmup_2.md

 ### Solution:

-Enter the encrypted flag in an online rot13 decryption tool or use the following python3 script.
+Enter the encrypted flag in an online rot13 decryption tool or use the following python 3 script.

 ```Python
 msg = str(input("Message: ")).lower()